 Category: Systems Management

-Mark Shuttleworth is the Co-Founder and Chief Executive Officer of Canonical, a computer software company marketing commercial support and related services for Ubuntu and related projects.
+Mark Shuttleworth is the Co-Founder and Chief Executive Officer of Canonical, a computer software company marketing commercial support and related services for Ubuntu and associated projects.
 The user-friendly Linux distribution Ubuntu has been a popular open-source operating system alternative to Windows since it was first released in 2004.
 Shuttleworth is a South African entrepreneur who has emerged as a leader in the open-source and free software revolution.
-Canonical now offers an array of open-source applications that address data management, security maintenance, and general infrastructure durability.
+His company now offers an array of open-source applications that address data management, security maintenance, and general infrastructure durability.

 Before Canonical, Shuttleworth founded Thawte Consulting, an internet security company he later sold to Verisign for over $800 million in 1995.
 In 2000, he established HBD Venture Capital as a means to incubate startups, and in 2004 incorporated Canonical in an effort to promote further development of Ubuntu and related software advances.
 After stepping down from the role in 2010, Shuttleworth reclaimed his position as CEO in 2017, where he maintains his belief that open source is key to expanding the possibilities of software.
+He earned a bachelor’s degree in business science, IS, and finance from the University of Cape Town.

 15. Michael Kelly, FINEOS